tonistiigi/xx/README.md

 ### Supported targets

-`xx` supports building from and into Linux amd64, arm64, arm/v7, s390x, ppc64le and 386, and Alpine and Debian.
+`xx` supports building from and into Linux amd64, arm64, arm/v7, s390x, ppc64le and 386, and Alpine, Debian and Ubuntu.
+Risc-V is supported for Go builds and for newer distros that provide Risc-V packages like `alpine:edge` or `debian:sid`.

-Go builds that don't depend on system packages can additionally target Linux Riscv64 and MacOS and Windows on all architectures.
-C/C++/CGo builds are supported for MacOS targets if an external SDK image is provided.
+Go builds that don't depend on system packages can additionally target MacOS and Windows on all architectures.
+C/C++/CGo builds are supported for MacOS targets when an external SDK image is provided.

+`xx-info` command also works on RHEL-style distros but no support is provided for package manager wrappers(eg. yum, dnf) there.

 ### xx-info - Information about the build context